 But yes, it’s true, there is a plus/minus to everything in life.
 Antibiotics are no different.

-- Stomach problems like diarrhea, nausea and vomiting.
+- Stomach problems (including the risk of antibiotic-associated diarrhea), nausea and vomiting.

 - Thrush infections, which can affect the mouth (white patches will be visible) and in women can also occur in the vagina (causing itchiness, pain and discharge).

 - Ongoing diarrhea caused by an intestinal infection, which may be serious and require further investigation and treatment.

 - Allergic reactions, such as hives (large, red, raised areas on the skin), fever and breathing problems.

 - Hallucinations, psychotic reactions and tendon ruptures.

 (Keep in mind that different antibiotics have different side effects, and that this is not an exhaustive list.)

 Listen, I love and respect all the natural, integrative, and functional doctors / doctors with websites out there.
 I study and learn alongside them, and I will always be on their side.

 That said, sometimes I feel like we can get too wrapped up in every last thing they say about the negatives on Western medicine.